larrycustodio/weather-widget/README.md

 3. **Set Environment Variables**

-   The app requires the `ABC` environment variable to function correctly.
+   The app requires the `REACT_APP_RAPID_API_KEY` environment variable to function correctly.
 Create a `.env` file in the root directory of the project and add the following:

    ```bash
    REACT_APP_RAPID_API_KEY=<SECRET_KEY_HERE>